A Quick Overview of How the Momentum System Works – And Why it Works So Well

 We have a a step-by-step “Trade Plan” for getting started with the system and the exact progression for scaling up over time:

-I think you can see by all these examples that part of the the real “magic” behind the system is how the Trailing stop moves at different intervals.
+I think you can see that part of the the real “magic” behind the system is how the Trailing stop moves at different intervals.
 That’s one of the most important pieces of the puzzle – along with the idea that once Target 1 gets hit the trade is at or near Breakeven.
 In addition, the fact that it’s “calibrated” to hit Target 1 roughly 75% of the time – using the current ATR’s and ranges in the market – is really what makes everything work.

 And there’s also a lot more going on “under the hood”.